aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

                     # Protocol type in GRE header.
                     # Protocol range: 0x0000-0xFFFF.
                   - protocol: <str; required; unique>

+                    # This is a required key to strip GRE encapsulation header with protocols.
+                    strip: <bool>

                     # Feature header length in bytes.
                     # This setting does not reflect in the EOS running-config for protocol 0x0000.